pyxtal.db module

 • log_file (str) – log_file

-Add new structures from the given db_file
+Add new structures from another database file.

 Parameters:

-• db_file (str) – database path
+• db_file (str) – Path to the source database file

-add_xtal(xtal, kvp)[source]
+add_xtal(xtal, kvp={})[source]

 Add new xtal to the given db